 Use simple lines, and also those should be meaningful lines.
 Expressive lines, when drawn, will elevate your gesture drawing.
 You should also draw clean lines without too many overdrawn strokes.

-When drawing, you need to check proportions; that does not mean you need to measure and draw exact proportions.
+When drawing, you need to check proportions; that does not mean measuring and drawing exact proportions.

 Remember, the goal is to capture the gesture, not to create a realistic image.

 So don’t worry about making your lines perfect.
-Infact, it should not be perfect.
+Infact, it should not be ideal.